The Chain Bridge is just one of many captivating sights in Budapest. Image by Noppasin Wongchum from Getty Images Pro via Canva

 Many important landmarks are located here, such as Vigado Concert Hall, the Hungarian Academy of Sciences, and the beautiful Art Nouveau Gresham-Palota palace.

 Szimpla Kert is the first and the most popular ruin bar in Budapest.
-It also hosts farmer’s markets and flea markets.
-You can eat delicious pizzas here and enjoy live music events.
+It also hosts farmers’ markets and flea markets.
+You can enjoy delicious pizzas and live music events here.

-For a great panoramic view of Budapest, you can visit the 360 Bar.
+For a stunning panoramic view of Budapest, visit the 360 Bar.
 Besides the city’s best views, you will also drink top cocktails.

 4. Get the Buda Castle Hill Funicular Ride